megacamelus/camel-upstream-info/camel-documentation/camel-grpc.md

     grpc:host:port/service[?options]

+# Usage

-# Transport security and authentication support
+## Transport security and authentication support

 The following [authentication](https://grpc.io/docs/guides/auth.html)
 mechanisms are built-in to gRPC and available in this component: